 Update: This promotion is now a permanent part of Lover’s Quarrel to give everyone a chance to save the world and promote their books or blogs.
-To take advantage of this opportunity, drop me a line at the Contact page.
-From there, I’ll reply and you can send me a screenshot of your thank you email from The Borgen Project or tweet it to me at @QuarrelLover.
+To take advantage of this opportunity, email me a screenshot of your thank you email to email@example.com.

 Not only can you get your book promoted, but you can be a superhero.
 In fact, you can help save millions of lives.